dammeax/jupyter/README.md

 Project to create a docker image for Jupyter Notebook editor tailored for xp team.

-Image is based on docker hub anaconda image.
+Image is based on docker hub anaconda image with python 2.7.
-Anaconda comes with th following packages installed:
+Anaconda comes with the following packages installed:

 https://docs.anaconda.com/anaconda/packages/py3.6_linux-64